onestsam/snort2pfcd/README.md

 <i>thr_max</i></p>

 <p style="margin-left:17%;">Maximum number of DNS request
 threads.
+Default is 100.</p>

+<p style="margin-top: 1em"><b>&minus;A</b>
+<i>addr_max</i></p>

+<p style="margin-left:17%;">Maximum number of blocked
+addresses.
+Default is 1000.
+Once exceeded, the oldest entries be purged regardless of timeout. <b>snort2pfcd</b>
-Default is 100. <b>snort2pfcd</b> uses a non-blocking design to ensure that waiting for DNS names to resolve in the block log do not interfere with the blocking of snort alerts.
+uses a non-blocking design to ensure that waiting for DNS names to resolve in the block log do not interfere with the blocking of snort alerts.
 Instead of the main program waiting, a new thread is spawned to do the waiting.
 Since connection speeds vary widely (100mb/s - &gt;40Gb/s) and servers also vary in terms of processing capability, the option exists to increase or decrease the maximum number of threads waiting for DNS requests.
 Once the maximum number of threads waiting for a DNS response is reached, logging will stop until an active thread exits.
 The main program however will continue its blocking function with a cessation in logging until a new thread can be spawned.</p>

 <p style="margin-top: 1em"><b>&minus;v</b></p>